 Alex’s publications include “Landscapes of the Dead: An Argument for Conservation Burial” (Berkeley Planning Journal Volume 25: New Spaces of Insurgency, 2012), “Burnt Leaf AR” (Ground Up Journal Issue 10: Breathe, 2021), and “The Potrero Eco-Patch: An Experimental Framework for Designing and Gardening with Native Plants” (co-authored with Nicki Copley for Pacific Horticulture, 2021).

 Alex also practices as a creative technologist whose work explores how technology can assist creative thinking and its potential for reframing how people interact with and perceive plants, landscapes, and ecology.
 More information about Alex’s creative technology practice can be found at www.alexandraharker.com.

-Alex lives in the Mission District of San Francisco, where she currently volunteers as a working group member for the SFMTA Potrero Yard Modernization Project, which combines affordable housing with public transit.
-She enjoys going on walks around the neighborhood with her husband and their two year old daughter, and takes inspiration from the way that her daughter explores the world around her.
+Alex lives in the Mission District of San Francisco, where she currently volunteers as a working group member for the SFMTA Potrero Yard Modernization Project, which combines 575 units of affordable housing with a public transit facility on a 4.4 acre lot.
+She enjoys going on walks around the neighborhood with her husband and 4-year-old daughter.

-Masters Degrees in Landscape Architecture and City Planning – University of California, Berkeley
+Masters of Landscape Architecture and Masters of City Planning – University of California, Berkeley